amina01hu/amina01hu/README.md

 # Hi there! 👋

-My name is Amina, and I'm a 4th-year Software Development student at Seneca College, specializing in mobile app development and automation. 📱 My goal is to create exceptional user experiences on iOS and Android using React Native and Flutter.
+My name is Amina, and I'm a 4th-year Software Development student at Seneca College, specializing in computer vision and automation. 📱 My goal is to create exceptional user experiences on iOS and Android using React Native and Flutter.

 ## Skills & Expertise 🚀